olafgleba/paul/source/html/README.md

 # html/

-This the appropriate folder to places all of your html.
+Places all (and only) your HTML here.

+Allowed extension: html, htm, jade, haml

-Nested folders are NOT allowed.
+Nesting of folders NOT allowed.